farski/serverless-transcribe/README.md

 ### Requirements

-- The stack must be launched in an AWS region that supports [SES](https://aws.amazon.com/ses/).
-There aren't [many of these](https://docs.aws.amazon.com/general/latest/gr/rande.html#ses_region), unfortunately.
+- The stack must be launched in an AWS [region](https://docs.aws.amazon.com/general/latest/gr/ses.html) that supports [SES](https://aws.amazon.com/ses/).
 The addresses that SES will send to and from are determined by your SES domain verification and sandboxing status.

 ### Using the SAM CLI to deploy